At High Brew we’re passionate about giving back

 High Brew’s contribution supports these farmers through: infrastructure development, environmental sustainability, loan programs, fair and equitable wage practices, and education grant programs.
 High Brew chooses to only purchase coffee from the highest quality sources while helping them achieve greater profitability with less environmental impact on our planet.
 Many of High Brew Coffee consumers share this same sentiment which makes this relationship a “win-win” all around!

 Improving quality of life & reducing carbon footprints

-The delosAndes Cooperativa has constructed several Micro-Wet Central Mills; outsourcing this wet process centralizes the production to one large facility versus each individual farmer performing this process on their own land less efficiently.
+The delosAndes Cooperativa has constructed three Micro-Wet Central Mills; outsourcing this wet process centralizes the production to one large facility versus each individual farmer performing this process on their own land less efficiently.
 The result of outsourcing is an improved quality of life for the farmer because they can focus more time on growing higher quality coffee and turning a higher profit with less physical labor.

 By improving infrastructure of this wet mill process to a centralized facility, delosAndes is also promoting environmental sustainability.
 (Something that we at High Brew Coffee take very seriously!)
 When farmers are able to outsource this process they are decreasing water usage from 30 liters to 3 liters of water to produce each pound of coffee.
 And water purification at these mills saves over 20mm liters of water annually from contamination.

 Investing in the community & in its future